Server-Side CORS Configuration & Header Management

 The server must intercept OPTIONS requests before application routing logic.
 A compliant response requires a 200 or 204 status code.
 The response must explicitly echo allowed methods and headers.
 Preflight caching relies on Access-Control-Max-Age to reduce network overhead.

 Route OPTIONS traffic to dedicated middleware to prevent unnecessary payload processing.
-Cache durations should balance performance with policy agility.
+Cache durations should balance performance with policy agility: Chrome and Safari cap at 600 seconds, Firefox at 86400 seconds.

 // Node.js/Express dynamic origin validation with preflight handling